 4. The separation between finishes is not always the same, meaning the performance variance between 3rd and 10th may be different at different competitions.
 For example, the women’s division at Fittest in Cape Town only had 15 competitors with maybe 8 capable of competing at an elite level.
 Conversely, nearly all if not all the athletes at the 2018 Games were capable of elite performances.
 Further, in the merged Regionals athletes with a rank 100th and beyond were worthy of consideration for points.
 The point spreads between placements and the depth of points awarded varied accordingly.

 5. The final variable considered was how recent the competition was.
-This caused the points available from the 2017 Open, 2017 Regionals and 2018 Open to be slightly reduced when predicting the 2019 Games.
-For the 2017 Games, however, any performance there was considered a strong indicator of an athlete’s underlying talent and ability.
+This caused the points available from the 2017 and 2018 Seasons to be slightly reduced when predicting the 2020 season.